What to wear in Vietnam - Clothing Tips

 In addition to the suggestions on what to wear in Vietnam, do not forget to bring some accessories to make your trip more perfect.

-Sunglasses: Sunglasses are a necessary accessory for sightseeing trips, Vietnam often has many sunny days, always bring a sunglasses when you go out to protect your eyes.
+Sunglasses: Sunglasses are necessary for sightseeing trips.
+Vietnam often has many sunny days, always bring sunglasses when you go out to protect your eyes.

 Hats: Hats, wide-brimmed hats ... are also extremely necessary accessories when going out on sunny days.

 Wrist watches: You will look more fashionable, and help you manage your time properly during your trips.